Annolied: Sources

 There is no surviving manuscript of the Annolied.
-Our knowledge of the poem comes mainly from the printed version published by Martin Opitz in 1639.
+Knowledge of the poem comes mainly from the printed version published by Martin Opitz in 1639.
 Part of the poem had been published previously by Bonaventura Vulcanius in 1597, but this was only a short extract from the start of the work (strophes 2,1–5,4)).
 There are significant differences between the two printed versions: Vulcanius's is missing the prologue, has some additional lines, and differing strophe divisions.
 The two editors, therefore, must have drawn on different manuscripts, conventionally called *V and *O after their later editors.

 However, the two manuscripts seem to be closely related and the codex probably combined the Annolied with Williram of Ebersberg's Expositio in Cantica Canticorum ("Commentary on the Song of Songs"): Opitz borrowed a Williram manuscript from his friend Michael Flandrin in Breslau, which may be the one held in the Breslau town library as R 347.
 The connection between the Annolied and a Williram manuscript in Breslau comes from a 15th century record which notes the presence in the Rhediger collection in the Breslau town library of a codex containing both the Annolied (Richmus de sancto Annone theutonische compositus) and Williram's text.

-A manuscript transcription by Junius now in the Bodleian Library seems to be a copy of Opitz's edition rather than an independent source as was once believed.
+A 17th-century transcription by Franciscus Junius now in the Bodleian Library seems to be a copy of Opitz's edition rather than an independent source as was once believed.